 As opposed to hot rolling, cold rolling occurs with the metal below its temperature of recrystallisation.
 This is still only half the truth.
 The whole process starts out like hot rolling to give the initial shape without much resistance.
 After that, the metal is left to cool at room temperature.

 The half-products are then fed to cold reduction mills.
-The metal is rolled to the thickness of 0.5…3 mm in case of mild steel and 0.5…5 mm in case of stainless steel.
-The material is cooled by the use of oil which also acts as a lubricant during the rolling process.
+The metal is rolled to a thickness of 0.5…3 mm in the case of mild steel and 0.5…5 mm in the case of stainless steel.
+The material is cooled by the use of oil, which also acts as a lubricant during the rolling process.
 As the metal sheet gets thinner between the rolls, its speed increases.
-That would mean material wear and deformation if an oil film wasn’t there to minimise the contact.
+That would mean material wear and deformation if an oil film weren’t there to minimise the contact.
 Therefore, cold rolled steel is identifiable by an oily and smooth surface.

 As the working takes place in temperatures below the rescrystallisation temperature, strain hardening occurs.
 The rolls induce plastic deformation.
 Thus, the yield strength of cold rolled steel is higher than that of hot rolled steel.
 As an example, a hot rolled steel product may have a yield strength of 235 MPa.
 In comparison, a cold rolled steel product with the same chemical composition has a yield strength of 365 MPa.